AMBIENTCORE/Genre-O-Mappr/README.md

 ## Requirements

-- Consistency across genres on the metadata (i.e. avoid simultaneously having tags such as "Drum & Bass" and "Drum and Bass")
+- Consistency across genres on the metadata (i.e. avoid simultaneously having tags such as *"Drum & Bass"* and *"Drum and Bass"*)
-- Keep tags with multiple genres/ genre and subgenre separated by semicolon (;) - can add support for morer separators later (e.g. "Metal; Heavy Metal; Nu Metal)
+- Keep tags with multiple genres/ genre and subgenre separated by semicolon (;) - can add support for more separators later (e.g. *"Metal; Heavy Metal; Nu Metal"*)

 ## Screenshots